CEsarABC/DataCentricProject/README.md

 ## UX
 - This development presents th content to the users and let them chose what path they want to take.
 - The information in simple and clean manner
-- the introduction invites the users to interact and find wht they are looking for.
+- the introduction invites the users to interact and find what they are looking for.
+- Images are compresed and light so the user don't experience delays

 ## Features